NeonOrbit/Dexplore/README.md

 ## Support
 For help: [XDA-Thread](https://forum.xda-developers.com/t/4477899)
-You can find sample projects from the xda-thread.
+Sample projects can be found on the XDA thread.

 ## License